-- Have a demonstrated need for quick emergency back-up, • - Are unable to use other communication systems as the systems are not adequate • to summon emergency assistance, or - Do not have 24 hour direct supervision (such as IFS or other paid supports). •
+- Are unable to use other communication systems as the systems are not adequate to summon emergency assistance; or - Do not have 24 hour direct supervision (such as IFS or other paid supports).

 The recipient may wear a portable "help" button to allow for mobility.
 The PERS is connected to the person's phone and programmed to signal a response center to secure help in an emergency once the "help" button is activated.
 The response center is staffed by trained professionals.